candlepin/candlepin/MEAD-HOWTO.md

 your dependencies, `mead-load-build-dependencies` won't pick them up (since Maven doesn't download them) and you'll be stuck importing them one at a time.

-The worst situation to get stuck in is a cycle where you import, build, hit a missing dependency, import it, build, hit a missing dependency in the newly imported dependency, etc.  Doing a local build against a completely empty local repository allows you to avoid this scenario since Maven will download (and therefore print a message in the build log) everything that is needed.
+## Scratch Builds

-Once you have all your dependencies imported, you need to create a git repository somewhere that Brew can access it since Mead builds pull the source from a git repository.
-However, github is not on the whitelist.
-The easiest solution is to set up a repository off of git.engineering.redhat.com like so:
+MEAD is set up to pull our source from a git repository rather than from a tarball like rpmbuild.
+If you are doing a scratch build, you don't want to push your code to our official MEAD git repository.
+Instead you need to create a git repository somewhere else that Brew can access.
+GitHub is not on the whitelist, so the easiest solution is to set up a repository off of git.engineering.redhat.com like so:

 ```
 $ ssh KERB_ID@file.rdu.redhat.com
 $ mkdir public_git
 $ cd public_git
 $ git clone --bare git://github.com/candlepin/candlepin
 ```

 With the source available, you're ready to actually try a build using Brew's